 Muskrats are also building lodges – cone- or dome-shaped houses made largely of cattails and mud in shallow lakes.
 You can tell them from beaver lodges by their smaller size (max. usually 1m high and 1m across) and lack of woody construction materials.
 The lodge is built by heaping up plant material and mud to form a mound, and then digging out a burrow from below the water leading to a chamber in the middle.
 A second exit burrow is also dug.
 The walls of the lodge are then reinforced from the outside with more plants and mud.
 Being located in the water with water entrances and exits affords them protection from land predators.
 Muskrats also create dens dug into banks of deep lakes or ponds and slow-moving rivers and streams.
 After surface ice forms in the marsh, you can also look for pushups and feeding huts, but we will address those at a later date.

 Muskrats are connected to many parts of the ecosystem.
 For example, their lodges are important places for ducks and geese to nest on, snakes and turtles to bask on…and sometimes both!
 Muskrats are herbivores, helping keep waterways clear, and sometimes eating so many cattails that they open up large areas of shallow water.
 They in turn are preyed upon by numerous predators such as Raccoon, Red Fox, Bald Eagles, Snapping Turtles, and Northern Pike.
-Try this activity and analogy to start a class discussion of animal characteristics and ecological functions.

 Now with all this Muskrat movement, I feel inspired to get down and do a little Muskrat Ramble of my own!